gpcnetwork/gpc_va-linkage/README.md

 PCORnet site-specific tokens generated previously can be further converted to `gpc_va` study-specific transit tokens, by running the following command in cooresponding operation system where datavant executable is installed.
 You will need to specify the following parameter before running the command:
 - \<yoursitedvkey\>: is the name key of your site specified in the Datavant portal.
 Please note that site-specific tokens are not the transit tokens sent to PCORnet.
 PCORnet transit tokens cannot be converted to `gpc_va` transit tokens.
 - \<credentials\> or \<credentials.txt\> file: is your user-specific credentials, retrieved from the Datavant portal and stored in a plain text file in the required location
-- \<yoursitenameabbr\>: is your site-specific abbreviation (e.g., 'UMO' for 'University of Missouri', this is in line with PCORnet abbreviations) to separate your hash token file form the others.
+- \<yoursitenameabbr\>: is your site-specific abbreviation (e.g., 'UMO' for 'University of Missouri', this is in line with PCORnet abbreviations) to separate your hash token file from the others.

 *Windows*
 ```bash